AdobeDocs/analytics.en/help/analyze/landing.md

 1. Add all desired fields to the modal and save it.

-   The report is added to the Company Reports list and is available to those in your company.
+   The report is added to the Company Reports list and is available to those in your login company.

 More learning options: